 Keeping Up With the Speed of Innovation

 What CMs and OEMs need is a project management system that lets them build productive and profitable relationships and keep up with the speed of innovation.
-Using conventional software like Microsoft Project, or spreadsheets, where rigid plans are built on guesstimates and best-case scenarios just doesn’t cut it.
+Using conventional software like Microsoft Project, or spreadsheets, where rigid plans built on guesstimates and best-case scenarios just don’t cut it.
 Dynamic Project Management presents a better alternative.

 The philosophy behind Dynamic Project Management is that projects are living, evolving constructs.
 Therefore, teams need a way of planning and scheduling projects that maps to the real world.
 There are three key ingredients that make this happen: A fluid process; an adaptive methodology; and a predictive, automated tool.